PSHE and SMSC

 Personal, Social and Health Education (PSHE) and Spiritual, Moral, Social and Cultural (SMSC)

-Ms Filmer, Mrs Sharpe and Miss Hill lead the PSHE and SMSC curriculum.
-We have adopted the Derbyshire 'PSHE Matters Scheme..
+Mrs Maycock and Miss Hill lead the PSHE and SMSC curriculum.
+We have adopted the Derbyshire 'PSHE Matters Scheme and use this alongside Kings, Princesses, Ducks and Penguins - a resource from Derbyshire LGBT.

 Personal, Social and Health Education (PSHE) is central to giving pupils the knowledge, skills and understanding they need to lead confident, healthy and independent lives and to become informed, active and responsible British Citizens.
 PSHE enables students to understand and respect our common humanity; its diversity and its differences so that they can go on to form effective, fulfilling relationships that are an essential part of life and learning.